opendistro/for-elasticsearch-docs/docs/kibana/get-started.md

 ## Step 7: Download and Share Reports

-The Kibana [Reporting](https://opendistro.github.io/for-elasticsearch-docs/docs/reporting/) feature allows you to generate, schedule and share reports on-demand or based on an automated schedule.
+The final step is to download and share the above dashboards, visulaizations, and saved searches using the Kibana [Reporting](https://opendistro.github.io/for-elasticsearch-docs/docs/reporting/) feature.
+This feature allows you to generate, schedule and share reports on-demand or based on an automated schedule.
 On-demand reports can be instantly downloaded in PNG, PDF and CSV formats and shared with stakeholders while schedule-based reports can be configured and set up for automated periodic delivery.
 You can do this either from the *Reporting* tab in the Kibana main menu or within the *Dashboard*, *Visualization* and *Discover* tabs.
 Reports can be either downloaded instantly (on-demand) or delivered via email, as an attachment or as an embedded file.
 To download, schedule and share reports, you must have the required role permissions which can be configured within Kibana security.
 Refer to the [Reporting](https://opendistro.github.io/for-elasticsearch-docs/docs/reporting/) guide to learn more.